zackbradys/kit-ernetes/README.md

 ## Overview

-**kit-ernetes is a set of scalable, tactical, and deployable backpack kits, featuring the complete Rancher stack.**
+**kiternetes is a set of scalable, tactical, and deployable backpack kits, featuring the complete Rancher stack.**

 - Harvester (HCI) - [click to learn more](https://www.rancher.com/products/harvester)
 - RKE2 (Kubernetes Engine) - [click to learn more](https://www.rancher.com/products/rke)